-Hello, and welcome back.
+Hello and welcome back.
 So, in this video, we will look at the so-called active contour models or snakes.
-So, one of the systematic kind of PDE based models to come out of calculus of variations, and one of the pioneering methods in that class of methods to pioneering work.
+So, one of the, systematic kind of PDE based models to come out of calculus of variations, and one of the pioneering methods in that class of methods to pioneering work.

-So, like I said before, it is a pioneering model using calculus, variational calculus to determine curve evolution.
+So, like I said before, it is a pioneering model using calculus variation calculus to determine curve evolution.
 So, why is this so important?
-Because previous techniques or techniques that came before this were all typically based on heuristics, like a bunch of rules that you put together and hope that it worked.

-But in this one, this is of course used for segmentation.
-It actually, the rules actually came out of variational calculus by putting together a correct choice of data terms, loss function and regularization terms, in the functional, we arrived at a curve propagation equation, without having to explicitly specify rules.
+Because, previous techniques or techniques that came before this for all typically based on heuristics, like a bunch of rules that you put together and hope that it worked.
+But in this one, this is of course used when I say this is used for segmentation.
+It actually the rules actually came out of variational calculus, the, by putting together a correct choice of, data terms, loss function and regularization terms, in the functional, we arrived at a curve propagation equation, without having a explicitly specify rules.

-So here, when you say data term and regularization term, I want you to think about the Brachistochrone problem where we looked at whether we go fast, by dropping vertically down a bit, so that time is reduced, or we reduce time by going that shortest path, so that was a tension there, here, there is a tension between data and regularization terms.
-We will look at this in more detail in the next few slides.
+So, here, when you say data term and regularization term, how do you to think back about the Brachistochrone problem where we looked at, whether we go fast, by dropping vertically down a bit, so that time is reduced, or we reduce time by going that satisfy.
+So, that was a tension there, here, there is a tension between data and regularization terms, we will look at this in more detail in the next few slides.

-So why are they called Snakes?
-So, if you consider any object that is to be segmented, in this case, an organ to be segmented in a scene or an image in the medical image, the boundaries are basically the curves, the boundaries of objects, or the curves.
-And that is the one that so, we seek to segment objects by propagating closed curves, so that they can go and latch on to the boundaries of objects.

-Now, what are the other characteristic of boundaries objects?
+So, why are they called Snakes?
+So, if you consider any object, that is to be segmented, in this case, an organ to be segmented.
+In a scene or an image in the medical image, the boundaries are basically the curves, the boundaries of objects, or the curves.
+And that is the one that, so we seek to segment objects by propagating closed curves, so that they can go and latch on to the boundaries of objects.
+Now, what are the other characteristic of boundary's object?
 Typically, in a medical imaging setting, the boundaries are characterized by high gradients, the sharp changes in pixel intensity values or brightness values.

 So, ideally, the curve that we are propagating that is we are trying to latch on to the boundary, we should also coincide with regions of high gradients.
-So, that is one of the important criteria that is considered in this method.
+So, that is one of the important criteria to that is considered in this method.

-So, we have, right away we are looking at the various terms that go into the functional.
-So, first we discussed that the gradient is an important term.
-So, the gradient will tell you were sharp transitions in pixel intensity occurs, and we surmise that wherever there are sharp transition pixel intensity means that there is a change in the regions, that is the edge of the object that we are looking for.
+So, we have, when we are looking at the various, terms that go into the functional.
+So, first we discussed that, the gradient is an important term.
+So, the gradient will tell you were sharp transitions in pixel density occurs, and we surmise that, wherever there are sub transition pixel that is this means that there is a change in the regions, that is the edge of the object that we are looking for.